-If you’re going through a divorce and you’re trying to sell a house, you might be wondering, “what if my house won’t sell during a divorce in New Jersey, Brooklyn, Queens, Long Island?”
+If you’re going through a divorce and you’re trying to sell a house, you might be wondering, “what if my house won’t sell during a divorce in North Carolina & New Jersey?”
 That’s a good question to ask so be sure to read this blog post and we’ll share our best answer with you…

 A divorce can be a challenging situation: it’s complicated, it’s expensive, it’s time-consuming, and emotions are running high.
 And in all that effort you also need to sell your house so that you can split the value of any equity in the house and put it all behind you.
 But what if your house doesn’t sell?
-If you’re going through a divorce and wondering, “what if my house won’t sell during a divorce in New Jersey, Brooklyn, Queens, Long Island?” then here’s what to do…
+If you’re going through a divorce and wondering, “what if my house won’t sell during a divorce in North Carolina & New Jersey?” then here’s what to do…

 What Are The Reasons Your House Doesn’t Sell?